 Baarmutha Park in Beechworth hosted the 40th Student Environment Day event on a cold, but rain-free May 9th for around 200 students from the Indigo Shire area.
 This was the first time this event has been held in Beechworth and the participation rate was excellent.
 Participating schools were Beechworth PS, Beechworth Montessori School, St. Joseph’s PS (Beechworth), Wooragee PS, Springhurst PS and Kiewa Valley PS.

-The Student Environment Day is run in conjunction with the Towong Shire and coordinated by the North East Environment Education Directory (SEED) which is a uniquely North East Victorian initiative run through a partnership with North East Catchment Management Authority and North East Waste and Resource Recovery Group.
+The Student Environment Day was run in conjunction with the Indigo Shire and coordinated by the North East Environment Education Directory (SEED) which is a uniquely North East Victorian initiative run through a partnership with North East Catchment Management Authority and North East Waste and Resource Recovery Group.

 SEED was delighted to have the support of so many passionate local presenters including Beechworth Boomerang Bags, Beechworth Lions Club, Totally Renewable Beechworth and the Beechworth Food Co-operative.
 Many other local Natural Resource Management (NRM) groups once again provided some informative and hands-on workshops for students to learn about different aspects of the environment.
 It was fantastic to have the support of the equally passionate organiations such as Landcare, North East Water, Department of Environment, Land, Water and Planning, DonebyDunn Art, Petaurus Education, EcoInquire and Halve Waste.

 Participating students learnt about closing the loop by recycling right and the importance about thinking about what they are consuming both from a packaging and an energy point of view.
 They also learnt how to make a boomerang bag from an old T-shirt.